At Pets for Patriots, every day is an opportunity to honor our military veterans.

 Find a veterans service organization that inspires you – like Pets for Patriots.
 Give as often and generously as you can.
 Even if you are unable to contribute financially, volunteer or spread the word about their good work.

-COVID-19 update: the pandemic has impacted the finances and operations of nearly every nonprofit organization.
+The pandemic, inflation, and recession fears have impacted the finances and operations of nearly every nonprofit organization.
 Ask the charity of your choice how you can help, even if you are unable to make a financial donation.
+Most nonprofits offer a range of ways you can help

 Say “Thank you”